 - A COMPETITIVE BENCHMARKING ANALYSIS comparing Albemarle County to a set of peer counties and regional innovation hubs.
-This included an evaluation of over 50 indicators across business vitality, talent development, infrastructure readiness, and quality of place spotlighting where Albemarle leads, where it lags, and where it can lead the Commonwealth in the next economy.
+This included an evaluation of over 50 indicators across business vitality, talent development, infrastructure readiness, and quality of place-spotlighting where Albemarle leads, where it lags, and where it can lead the Commonwealth in the next economy.
 Peer counties included areas in Virginia and across the Mid-Atlantic with similar demographics, proximity to research institutions, and economic development goals. - A TARGET INDUSTRY AND CLUSTER ANALYSIS to identify sectors where Albemarle has both a competitive advantage and long-term growth potential.
 Using employment specialization, wage data, job growth trends, and alignment with regional assets, this analysis helped focus the strategy on key clusters: intelligence and national security, biotechnology and life sciences, and value-added agribusiness.
-A complementary occupational analysis also highlighted highdemand roles, talent gaps, and workforce alignment opportunities with institutions like UVA and PVCC. - TWO COMMUNITY SURVEYS, distributed by Albemarle County, provided insight into community perceptions, infrastructure constraints, workforce needs, and areas where the County can better support economic mobility. - WORKSHOPS WITH THE STAKEHOLDER COMMITTEE, made up of local business leaders and key members of the community, to provide feedback and guidance on all elements of the project.
+A complementary occupational analysis also highlighted high demand roles, talent gaps, and workforce alignment opportunities with institutions like UVA and PVCC. - TWO COMMUNITY SURVEYS, distributed by Albemarle County, provided insight into community perceptions, infrastructure constraints, workforce needs, and areas where the County can better support economic mobility. - WORKSHOPS WITH THE STAKEHOLDER COMMITTEE, made up of local business leaders and key members of the community, to provide feedback and guidance on all elements of the project. - Throughout the process, the consulting team worked closely with County staff, the Board of Supervisors, Economic Development Authority, and local institutions to ensure this plan remained grounded in operational realities and reflective of Albemarle's unique position.
+Each goal and strategy in this plan is rooted in what we

-- A COLLECTION OF ONE-ON-ONE INTERVIEWS with leaders across sectors, including small business owners, developers, educators, economic development partners, and elected officials.
-These conversations offered unfiltered, on-the-ground perspectives about the strengths and friction points in Albemarle's current economic landscape. - A SERIES OF STAKEHOLDER ROUNDTABLES organized around critical issues and sectors: intelligence and national security, life sciences and medical devices, agribusiness and rural development, entrepreneurship and talent, and business climate and infrastructure.
-These sessions served not only to shape and pressuretest the strategy but also to begin building the cross-sector relationships essential to successful implementation. - A REVIEW OF KEY PLANNING DOCUMENTS AND REGIONAL STRATEGIES.
+- A COLLECTION OF ONE-ON-ONE INTERVIEWS

+with leaders across sectors, including small

+business owners, developers, educators,

+economic development partners, and elected

+officials.
+These conversations offered unfiltered,

+on-the-ground perspectives about the strengths

+and friction points in Albemarle's current

+- A SERIES OF STAKEHOLDER ROUNDTABLES

+organized around critical issues and sectors:

+intelligence and national security, life sciences

+and medical devices, agribusiness and rural

+development, entrepreneurship and talent,

+and business climate and infrastructure.
+These

+sessions served not only to shape and pressuretest the strategy but also to begin building

+the cross-sector relationships essential to

+successful implementation.